- 16 June 2022

 Hilary Floe is an Assistant Curator at the Barbican Art Gallery, where she curated the 2021 Curve commission by artist Shilpa Gupta.
 Previously, she held curatorial positions at The Hepworth Wakefield and Modern Art Oxford.
 She completed a PhD in history of art from the University of Oxford in 2016 and has contributed to numerous exhibitions and publications in the field of modern and contemporary art.

 Lynda Nead is Pevsner Professor of History of Art at Birkbeck, University of London.
 She has published widely on a range of art historical subjects and particularly on the history of British visual culture in the nineteenth and twentieth centuries.
 Her most recent book is The Tiger in the Smoke: Art and Culture in Post-War Britain (Published for the Paul Mellon Centre for Studies in British Art by Yale University Press).
-She has a number of advisory roles in national art museums and galleries and is a Trustee of the Victoria & Albert Museum.
+She has a number of advisory roles in national art museums and galleries and is a Trustee of the Holburne Museum and of Campaign for the Arts.
 She is currently writing a book called British Blonde: Women, Desire and the Image in Post-War Britain.

 Isobel Whitelegg is an art historian and curator specialising in the history, circulation and international reception of contemporary art from Latin America (especially Brazil).
 In 2018, she curated Signals, If You Like I Shall Grow (kurimanzutto at Thomas Dane, London), an exhibition that drew together the diverse national and international network of artists fostered by the gallery and meeting place Signals London (1964–66), which included the artists David Medalla and Gustav Metzger amongst its founders.
 Her present research focuses on the relationship between institutional memory and histories of Brazilian art during the 1964–85 military regime.
 She is curator of the forthcoming mid-career retrospective Cinthia Marcelle: a Conjunction of Factors (MACBA, Barcelona, 15 July 2022 – 8 January 2023).